 Calculus Coordinator: Dusa McDuff

 Prof. McDuff is happy to answer any kind of question about Calculus, either conceptual or about placement in sequence.
-Please come to her open office hours on Wednesdays 4:30-5:30pm in Math 612 (CU) or email her at firstname.lastname@example.org for an appointment.
+Please come to one of her office hours or email her at email@example.com for an appointment.